Research: Understanding and building evidence for open contracting

-- Gender-responsive procurement: Carey Kluttz and Lindsey Marchessault are collaborating on a 2 year project with the Africa Freedom of Information Centre (Uganda) and the Institute for Social Accountability (Kenya) to explore the effectiveness of gender responsive procurement policies in Ethiopia, Kenya, Uganda, Rwanda and Tanzania.
+- Gender-responsive procurement: Carey Kluttz and Edwin Muhumuza are collaborating on a 2-year project with the Africa Freedom of Information Centre (Uganda) and the Institute for Social Accountability (Kenya) to explore the effectiveness of gender responsive procurement policies in Ethiopia, Kenya, Uganda, Rwanda and Tanzania.
 The project is supported by the International Development Research Council (Canada), the Gates Foundation and the Hewlett Foundation.

-- Electronic procurement: Many e-procurement reforms have been struggling.
-We will be soon mounting several research efforts to better understand the challenges these projects are facing and to improve our support offer and guidance for more successful implementation.
+- Electronic procurement in Africa: Many e-procurement reforms have been struggling.
+We are reviewing recent eGP reforms in Africa to better understand the challenges these projects are facing and to improve our support offer and guidance for more successful implementation.

-- Improving Integrity: With support from UNODC, Gavin Hayman and Lindsey Marchessault are leading a project to (1) review and summarize best practices and emerging norms for anti-corruption in procurement and (2) convert the best practices and emerging norms into recommended updates that could be considered by future working groups of the official guidance on implementation of the UN Convention Against Corruption.
+- Improving Integrity: With support from UNODC, Gavin Hayman and Kristen Robinson are leading a project to (1) review and summarize best practices and emerging norms for anti-corruption in procurement and (2) convert the best practices and emerging norms into recommended updates that could be considered by future working groups of the official guidance on implementation of the UN Convention Against Corruption.